Nosto/nosto-autocomplete/README.md

 ### 🌇 Render results

-Once autocomplete component binds to input via `inputSelector` and `dropdownSelector`, it then renders autocomplete provided in a `render` function.
-It is called on input focus and change events, and renders dropdown element with current search result state:
+Once the autocomplete component binds to input via `inputSelector` and `dropdownSelector`, it then renders autocomplete provided in a `render` function.
+It is called on input focus and change events, and renders a dropdown element with the current search result state:

 -   if input is empty and history entries exist, it renders dropdown with history list,
 -   if input is not empty and it passes `minQueryLength` rule, it render dropdown with keywords and products.

-Render can be adjusted to desired framework.
+Render can be adjusted to the desired framework.
 Moreover, the library provides helpers for Mustache/Liquid template languages.

 #### Examples